loopdash/loopdash/src/glossary/function.md

 title: Function - Loopdash
 h1: Function
 h2: What does it mean?
-summary: A function in Wordpress is a block of code that performs a specific task and can be called upon by other parts of the website to execute that task.
+description: A function in Wordpress is a block of code that performs a specific task and can be called upon by other parts of the website to execute that task.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly